JacKooDesu/unity-but-dotnet-project/README.md

 1. Setup secrets
 2. Run action, dispatch the workflow with target `repository` and `branch` parameters
-3. Download the artifact the workflow generates
+3. Download and extract the artifact the workflow generates
+4. Git clone the repository in the extracted directory with name `Project`

 ## Secret